celeritas-project/celeritas/doc/main/api/orange.rst

 always convex.
 See the `Geant4 documentation`_ for descriptions of all the predefined solids.

-A logical volume can be referenced multiple times, placed multiple times in multiple different volumes.
+A logical volume can be referenced multiple times, i.e., placed multiple times in multiple different volumes.
 The Geant4-ORANGE converter decomposes (TODO: not yet implemented) the graph of logical volume relationships into subgraphs that each become a CSG unit.
 The decomposition should minimize the number of